datacamp/courses-introduction-to-version-control-with-git/chapter1.md

   This chapter shows you how to use Git to back up your work, and how to view the history of what you have done.

---- type:PureMultipleChoiceExercise lang:bash xp:50 key:
+--- type:PureMultipleChoiceExercise lang:bash xp:50 key:a3732cc273
 ## Introducing version control

 FIXME: a bit of terminology and motivation.